Davenchy/hotclip/README.md

 $ ./main.py
 ```

-- Use the `-h` flag to see the help message with for more details
+- Use the `-h` flag to see the help message for more details

 ```bash
 $ ./main.py -h